-Within each project introduced the pupils will apply numeracy within their work to develop artistic abilities and mathematical skills.
+In each project introduced the pupils will apply numeracy to develop artistic abilities and mathematical skills.
 They will also complete literacy tasks and evaluate their learning to improve literacy skills.
 All pupils record their learning regularly and set targets in order to continue to develop and meet their end of year target level.
 Students will also be involved in peer assessment, group assessment and self-assessment during lessons.

-- Visit art galleries & museums to increase their knowledge of Art. - Watch Art documentaries to increase knowledge of artists. - •• Ensure your child is spending quality time on their homework & provide essential art equipment - •• Encourage internet research of various artists and cultures.
+- Visit art galleries & museums to increase their knowledge of art. - •• Watch art documentaries to increase knowledge of artists. - •• Ensure your child is spending quality time on their homework & provide essential art equipment - •• Encourage internet research of various artists and cultures.